 Refrigerator, microwave, oven, cook top, sinks, dishes, glassware, utensils, etc. 10' diameter river rock fire pit (BYO FIREWOOD), bbq's (bring own charcoal, please), swimming in North Fork Tule as season allows, miles of hiking trails on ranch.

 River Ridge goes from 1,000' elev. to 3,000' elev. and passes from 3/4 of a mile of superb riparian corridor through Valley Oak grassland to Blue Oak Woodland and ends in Chaparral.
 Abundant wildlife.
 Next to Giant Sequoia National Monument (free).

 We are about a one hour drive to Sequoia National Park, but we're only 16 miles to groves up Hwy 190.
 There are 33 giant sequoia groves in our Southern Region of the Giant Sequoia National Monument, some easily driven to and some remote.

 Our ranch is a nature preserve, a working cattle ranch and an educational/demonstration site, teaching sustainable and regenerative land use practices.
 River Ridge Institute, our non-profit, hosts a variety of events for the public.
-During the Spring, early Summer and then in the Fall, JAM Wednesday runs from 6-9 PM: byo dinner and bevs and hang out in the 2,000 sq. ft.
+During the Spring, early Summer and then in the Fall, we host free live music from 6:30-8 PM on Thursdays: byo dinner and bevs and hang out in the 2,000 sq. ft.
 Pavilion while locals take turns at the mic.
 Or, bring it on!
 Always looking for standup comics.... :)

 Please see the Rules and Safety section to review our Waiver of Liability.